dugramen/godot-global-project/README.md

 # Godot Global Project
-A complete solution to making true global plugins for the Godot Game Engine.
+A framework for making true global plugins for the Godot Game Engine.

 ## Installation
 This is not an addon, but a project for you to keep on your computer.
 All you need to do is open this project in godot, and a script will be injected into EditorSettings.
 From there: